-The recent #MeToo campaign is a reminder of the important role we all have as leaders: building confidence (from my Marketing Week column).
+The recent #MeToo campaign is a reminder of the important role we all have as leaders: building confidence.

 Tarana Burke has a point.
 When the #MeToo campaign brought her own long-standing sexual abuse movement back into the spotlight, uman rights activistBurke said: “These moments are small victories.
 We ride the momentum.
 And then we get on the ground and do the work.”

 Now that the dust is starting to settle, how can we as leaders do more of this work?